danielg00/danielg00.github.io/_posts/2018-06-03-Extrapolative-Powers-of-Neural-Networks.md

 In this sense, neural networks seems specious and only fit for interpolating.
 One can think of it as analogous to Monte Carlo methods: it merely estimates using samples from a distribution and interpolates between points.
 Ultimately this seems unfeasible unless we can sample from some aseptic distribution of pure logic.

 Drawing form a physical analogy; if one we trying to derive the shape of bowl, neural networks rain water on it and where each drop collides with something.
 Humans on the other hand would innovate a shape that matches the criteria of what bowl does.
-2. Experiments
+## Experiments
-Modus Operandi.
+##### Modus Operandi.

-Although the experiment details vary, they all follow the same modus operandi.
+Although the experiment's minutae vary, they all follow the same underlying pattern.

-    *We have two types of datum in an image (e.g colored digits, digit with square at the top left, etc).
+1. We have two types of datum in an image (*e.g colored digits, digit with square at the top left, etc*).
-    *We generate a set of pairs and exclude them from the training process (e.g red seven, green one etc.)
+2. We generate a set of pairs and exclude them from the training process (*e.g red seven, green one etc.*)
-    *After training, we test the network on the excluded pairs.
+3. After training, we test the network on the excluded pairs.

 If a model were to successfully classify these excluded pairs it would mean it would be internally symbolizing each data type and synthesizing these symbols into a label.
-Encoding.
+##### Encoding.

 I use two types of encoding:

-Softmax Encoding:
+###### Softmax Encoding:

-The length of the resulting vector will be $latex N * M$
+The length of the resulting vector will be $N * M$

-Where $latex M$ and $latex N$ are the number of possible types of each data.
+Where $M$ and $N$ are the possible number of each type of data.

 To encode the data we use the formula